Who is at fault in a rear-end collision in Colorado?

 If you or the other driver incur serious injuries as a result of rear-ending, determining who is at fault can make a big difference in your insurance premiums as well as your financial bottom line.
 It can make good financial sense to fight a traffic ticket, and if you both were ticketed, this can make your auto accident claim confusing and lead to prolonged legal battles.

-If you think you’re not at fault, talk to a lawyer.
+If you think you’re not at fault after a rear-end collision in Colorado, talk to a lawyer.
 Your attorney may use defenses you don’t even know about and can use the law to argue both that you weren’t at fault and that the other driver’s insurance should pay to cover your injuries.